postsharp/Metalama.Documentation/content/conceptual/aspects/testing/debugging-aspects.md

 2. Execute the compiler with the following properties:

     * `MetalamaDebugCompiler=True` to cause the compiler to display the JIT debugger dialog, allowing you to attach a debugger to the compiler process.
-    * `MetalamaConcurrentBuildEnabled=False` to force Metalama to run in a single thread, saving you from the chaos of multi-threade debugging.
+    * `MetalamaConcurrentBuildEnabled=False` to force Metalama to run in a single thread, saving you from the chaos of multi-threaded debugging.

     ```powershell
     dotnet build -p:MetalamaDebugCompiler=True -p:MetalamaConcurrentBuildEnabled=False